Key Takeaways

 The decision to settle or try your case is one of the most significant choices you'll make in the litigation process.
 There's no universally right answer—only the right answer for your situation, based on your case facts, your financial circumstances, your risk tolerance, and your priorities.

 At Addison Law, we believe in having honest conversations with our clients about the strengths and weaknesses of their cases.
-We'll tell you what we think your case is worth, what risks you face at trial, and what settlement range makes sense—and then we'll support whatever decision you make.
+We'll tell you what we think your personal injury case is worth, what risks you face at trial, and what settlement range makes sense—and then we'll support whatever decision you make.
 Contact us to discuss your case.

 Facing a Settlement Decision?